 Evidence from our analysis demonstrates that operational PPI scanning radar observed locally-enhanced reflectivity features within these snow storms are not consistently associated with heavy snowfall rates at the surface.
-When enhanced reflectivity features pass over over a location (area \times time fractions > 0.5), only 1 out of 4 occurrences have hourly heavy surface snow liquid water equivalents ($\ge 2.5 \text{ mm hr}^{-1}$) (Fig. 8a, c).
-Evidence from fine spatial resolution vertical cross-sections obtained in 57 airborne radar transects by the NASA ER-2 aircraft during the IMPACTS field campaign, and from ground-based KASPR scanning fast update RHIs shows why the association between snow bands and surface snow rates is weak.
-Simply put, snow particles rarely fall straight down (Figs. 13-19).
-Locally enhanced reflectivity features in snow are typically tilted and smeared as the precipitation-size ice is blown sideways by the horizontal wind for 10s of km.
-Precipitation-size ice has typical fall speeds of 1 m s-1 \pm 0.5 m s-1 (Fitch et al., 2021).
-It takes an ice particle 16.6 minutes to descend 1 km if it is falling at 1 m s-1.
-In that time, it will move laterally 10 km in a horizontal wind of 10 m s-1.
-In comparison, a rain drop falling at 5 m s-1 will only take 3.3 minutes to descend 1 km, and would move laterally only 2 km in a horizontal wind of 10 m s-1.

-Numerous previous studies of radar observations going back to the 1950's Marshall (1953) have shown that ice streamers are tilted as they are blown side ways with the horizontal wind.
+When enhanced reflectivity features pass over over a location (area \times time fractions > 0.5), only 1 out of 4 occurrences have hourly heavy surface snow 490

+- 495 are typically tilted and smeared as the precipitation-size ice is blown sideways by the horizontal wind for 10s of kilometers.
+Precipitation-size ice has typical fall speeds of $1 \text{ m s}^{-1} \pm 0.5 \text{ m s}^{-1}$ (Fitch et al., 2021).
+It takes an ice particle 16.6 minutes to descend 1 km if it is falling at 1 m s^{-1} .
+In that time, it will move laterally 10 km in a horizontal wind of 10 m s^{-1} .
+In comparison, a rain drop falling at 5 m s^{-1} will only take 3.3 minutes to descend 1 km, and would move laterally only 2 km in a horizontal wind of 10 m s^{-1} . - 500 Numerous previous studies of radar observations going back to the 1950's Marshall (1953) have shown that ice streamers are tilted as they are blown side ways with the horizontal wind.
 The crucial nuance revealed by the analysis of large sample sizes in our study is that the extent of the smearing during that process usually yields few situations where the locally higher reflectivity aloft results in high snowfall rates at the surface.
-A set of snow particles in a volume at 2 km altitude are unlikely to all arrive together at the surface because of variations in their fall speeds and small scale variations in the horizontal wind including turbulence.
+A set of snow particles in a volume at 2 km altitude are unlikely to all arrive together at the surface because of variations in their fall speeds and small scale variations in the horizontal wind - 505 including turbulence.
 An additional factor complicating interpretation of enhanced radar reflectivity in snow is that it does not always imply increased ice mass (i.e. aggregation, Table 1).
-Our work suggests that it is more useful to focus on the duration of snow radar echo over a given location to predict higher snowfall accumulations rather than focus on the locally-enhanced reflectivity features.

-While case studies can be informative, those that focus on storms with heavy snowfall may not be representative of a large sample of snow storms that include a range of storm intensities and durations.
+Our work suggests that it is more useful to focus on the duration of snow radar echo over a given location to predict higher snowfall accumulations rather than focus on the locally-enhanced reflectivity features. - While case studies can be informative, those that focus on storms with heavy snowfall may not be representative of a 510 large sample of snow storms that include a range of storm intensities and durations.
 Primary bands are associated with strong frontogenesis and high snowfall accumulation but don't occur that often (Novak et al., 2004; Kenyon et al., 2020; Ganetis et al., 2018).
 Multi-bands occur more frequently but are found in environments with and without frontogenesis (Ganetis et al., 2018).
-Hence, in non-orographic storms, the presence of snow bands in radar reflectivity cannot be used as a proxy for sustained upward motions.

-When students learn how to interpret radar reflectivity, the vast majority of examples used in training are from rain layers.
-The close association between locations with stronger reflectivities several km above the surface and higher surface precipitation rates while appropriate for rain is not for snow.
+Hence, in non-orographic storms, the presence of snow bands in radar reflectivity cannot be used as a proxy for sustained upward motions. - 515 When students learn how to interpret radar reflectivity, the vast majority of examples used in training are from rain layers.
+The close association between locations with stronger reflectivities several kilometers above the surface and higher surface precipitation rates while appropriate for rain is not for snow.
 Practitioners and automated systems interpreting observed radar data would benefit from utilizing different "rules of thumb" for rain versus snow.